-- relevant theories and models concerning the company's external situation - the company's market conditions including micro- and macroeconomic conditions affecting the company's business decisions. - different types of markets and their impact on efficiency - population development, the labour market and income - legal methods, information retrieval and legal sources including their interrelationship hierarchy - rules for the collection and processing of personal data - competition law topics - sales cycle stages, challenges and opportunities - personal sales identification of customer needs - sales psychology different types of customers - various sales and negotiation theories and strategies - CRM systems for managing customer relationships - cultural theories and models - cultural values and cultural behaviour, including cultural barriers - trend Analysis
+- relevant theories and models concerning the company's external situation - the company's market conditions including micro- and macroeconomic conditions affecting the company's business decisions. - different types of markets and their impact on efficiency - population development, the labour market and income - legal methods, information retrieval and legal sources including their interrelationship hierarchy - rules for the formation of contracts, including digital contracts, intermediaries and invalidity - basic liability conditions, employer liability, the Product Liability Act and product liability developed through case law - liability related to various company forms - knowledge of relational types and SCM collaboration - cultural theories and models - cultural values and cultural behaviour, including cultural barriers - trend Analysis

-- assess the company's strategic position: - assess the company's product/market portfolio in relation to customers and competitors. - identify the company's customers and be able to assess the company's customer relations and the customer's buying behaviour both B2B and B2C. - assess the main national key performance indicators in relation to the company's market situation - assess population trends, labour market and income in relation to the market situation. - assess the importance of culture in a commercial and communicative context - assess the effect of various market interventions, including commercial policy interventions on the company's activities - use legal methods, information retrieval and legal sources including their interrelationship hierarchy - apply the rules for the collection and processing of personal data - use market segmentation, select target groups and position the company and its products or services - assess the strategy options in connection with the implementation of sales, from subject selection to sales closure and follow-up - apply different negotiation theories and models to implement concrete sales negotiations assess the company's position in the supply chain and apply this in sales and communication contexts
+- assess the company's strategic position: - assess the company's product/market portfolio in relation to customers and competitors. - identify the company's customers and be able to assess the company's customer relations and the customer's buying behaviour both B2B and B2C. - assess the main national key performance indicators in relation to the company's market situation - assess population trends, labour market and income in relation to the market situation, - assess the importance of culture in a commercial and communicative context - assess the effect of various market interventions, including commercial policy interventions on the company's activities - use legal methods, information retrieval and legal sources including their interrelationship hierarchy - assess legal business problems in relation to contract law - use market segmentation, select target groups and position the company and its products or services - analyse and evaluate the company's relation types and SCM collaboration according to strengths and weaknesses

-- participate in the planning of the selection of relevant markets for the company on the basis of competitive conditions - manage development-orientated situations for the organisation's verbal and nonverbal communication to other cultures - manage development-orientated situations in connection with the company's sales planning, organisation, implementation and follow-up - participate in negotiations with a professional and personal impact - in a structured context, acquire new knowledge about legislation in relation to the market - manage the societal effects of various market interventions in relation to the company's activities
+- participate in the planning of the selection of relevant markets for the company on the basis of competitive conditions - manage development-orientated situations for the organisation's verbal and nonverbal communication to other cultures - manage the optimisation of the company's supply chain relationships - in a structured context, acquire new knowledge about legislation in relation to the market - manage the societal effects of various market interventions in relation to the company's activities

-Compulsory programme element: Tactical and operational marketing B2C

-Weight: 20 ECTS - 2nd semester
+Compulsory programme element: Tactical and operational marketing B2C Weight: 20 ECTS - 2nd semester